+Everyone should be asked the point blank question Bejtlich asks: Do you believe all of your defensive measures are 100% effective?
 One of my top Laws is security will fail.
 We have to accept that, and then the answer becomes apparent and we can move forward without living in some warped rose-colored reality.

 Do you know how often people know better about some topic, but feign ignorance?
 Sometimes it’s when they find out, sometimes it’s to themselves.
 It’s an interesting psychological issue… I think our culture tends to have this pull towards living in some state of ignorance about most things…